Sedation Dentistry – Columbia, TN

 Enjoy the Stress-Free Dentistry You Deserve

 Have you struggled with dental anxiety in the past?
 Do you need a little extra help staying calm and comfortable in the treatment chair?
 Sedation dentistry may be the solution you’re looking for!
-Our Columbia, TN dental office is proud to offer a full spectrum of sedation options, so you can enjoy the stress-free dentistry you deserve.
+We are proud to offer a full spectrum of options for sedation dentistry in our Columbia, TN dental office, so you can enjoy the stress-free dentistry you deserve.
 Plus, our caring, friendly staff is here to help you every step of the way to make the entire experience as seamless as possible.
 If you’d like to learn more about sedation dentistry, read on or reach out to us!

 Nitrous Oxide Sedation

 You may know nitrous oxide better as laughing gas.
 Nitrous oxide is a mild inhaled sedative that begins to work quickly.
 You will have a light euphoric feeling come over you shortly after you breathe it in through a small nasal mask.
 You will remain conscious the entire time during your dental care, and once the mask is removed, the gas’ effects wear off almost instantly.
 For this reason, you can drive yourself to and from your appointment.

 Who Is a Candidate for Nitrous Oxide Sedation?

 Whether you’re scared of the dental office or have a hard time sitting still, laughing gas in Columbia can help with a variety of issues.
 Nearly immediately, patients can feel a relaxing and calming wave overcome them once the nitrous oxide is administered.
 It can help patients who:

 - Have a fear of needles.